 He has the authority to refuse permission to start for any Athlete, whose whip or spurs contravene articles 537.1.3 and 537.1.2.
 He will immediately report the circumstances to the Ground Jury for confirmation.
+Equestrian Australia National Eventing Rules - updated January 2018

-An Athlete who competes with illegal whip(s), spurs or incorrect items of dress is liable to elimination, at the discretion of the Ground Jury.
+An Athlete who competes with illegal whip(s), discretion of the Ground Jury. spurs or incorrect it tems of dress is liable to elimination, at the